mokuki082/MoCookie/doc/database.md

 - `num_cookies` *INT*: Number of cookies all three users wish to collapse.
 - `signature` *TEXT*: The entire transaction hashed then encrypted by the invoker's private key.

-**Returns** Void
+**Returns** `TRUE` if transaction is added successfully, `FALSE` otherwise.

 ### Blockchain.commitBlock
 Commit all transactions from the pool into a new block.
-Note that unsuccessful transactions may be postponed or discarded depending on exception.
+Note that unsuccessful transactions may be postponed or discarded depending on the exception.
+If there are no transactions in the pool, a block will not be committed.

 **Keyword Arguments**
 - `new_hash` *TEXT*: Hash of the new block